daryllang/articlebot/README.md

 <h1>Meet Hatbot</h1>

 Hatbot accepts a word or phrase then tries to write an article about it in the style of redhat.com.
 It was trained on a corpus of 200 redhat.com articles using a machine learning algorithm.
-It doesn't do a very good job but it's fun to mess around with.
+The results are sometimes interesting!

 Humans interface with Hatbot through a web app (index.html).